Clinical-Virology-Unit/RecMpox/README.md

    - Interactive HTML report: Provides sortable tables, summary plots, per-sample visualisations, and genome-wide displays of inferred recombination tracts and breakpoints.
    - Aligned FASTA: Contains the aligned reference and query sequences used for analysis.

-**Note: RecMpox is primarily designed to investigate potential recombination between viruses circulating in sustained human outbreaks (for example, SH2017, SH2023b, and SH2024a).
+**Note**: RecMpox is primarily designed to investigate potential recombination between viruses circulating in sustained human outbreaks (for example, SH2017, SH2023b, and SH2024a).
 The reference genomes provided by default in the tool correspond to these sustained outbreak lineages.
 When applying RecMpox outside this context, it is crucial to select reference genomes that are genetically close to your consensus sequences.
 Using distant or poorly matched references can reduce the interpretability of diagnostic SNPs and may lead to misleading recombinant signals.

 ## Installation